PrashanthPrince/PythonAndOtherPrivateRepos/README.md

+# About this repo
+This repo contains some basic commands that can be used to maintain a git repository in your local machine.
+And run the available python code to test your environment.

-# PythonTrials
+# About Private Repositories

-There are some private repositories in my profile.
+There are some useful private repositories in my profile.
 They are:
 1) Tensorflow - various python codes implementing tensorflow.
 2) XAI-UI - Explainable AI project for Robots using ROS.